Placeholder Name Generator (Mx. / Gender-Neutral)

 Tips and examples

-• Use the Mx. honorific in forms and CRMs that require a title field, so you test the inclusive option rather than only Mr. or Ms.
+• Use the Mx. honorific in forms and CRMs that require a title field, so you test the inclusive path rather than only Mr. or Ms.

-• Pair these names with neutral avatars or initials to keep your whole demo consistent.
+• Pair these names with neutral avatars or initials to keep your whole demo presentation consistent.

 • For research scripts, gender-neutral personas reduce the risk of participants reading assumptions into your prototype.

-• A generated handle like [email protected] is safe for screenshots because example.com is reserved and never resolves.
+• A generated handle like [email protected] is safe for screenshots because example.com is a reserved domain and never resolves to a real inbox.